 Investing in our securities is highly speculative and involves a high degree of risk, and you could lose your entire investment if any of the risks occur.
-For more information regarding these risks, including the risk of leverage, please see "Risk Factors" beginning on page 17.
+For more information regarding these risks, please see "Risk Factors" beginning on page 17.
 The individual securities in which we invest will not be rated by any rating agency.
 If they were, they would be rated as below investment grade or "junk."
 Indebtedness of below investment grade quality has predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.